 What is the New Testament?

 The New Testament fulfills the promise of salvation God stated in the Old Testament.
 It presents the Good News of the Kingdom of God through Jesus and His followers.
-Like the Old Testament, it covers history – the stories of the first Christians.
-And it is a moral guideline for Christians.
+Both the Old and New Testaments cover history – the stories of the first Christians and it is a moral guideline for Christians.

 Many may disparage the New Testament because it has less historical information than the Old Testament.
 But we need to realize that it was written for historical purposes.
 It was to witness the growth of faith through the Holy Spirit in the followers of Jesus.
 Here you get inspired by the way Jesus and his followers put their faith in God into action.